 Joe Sirianni, born in Italy, has been part of the Rochester soccer scene since coming here in the mid-1950s, first involved with the Italian American Sport Club, then as trainer and traveling secretary of the Rochester Lancers and Rochester Flash, and most recently as host of the soccer show.
 He lives in Gates.
 Joe is also member of the American Community Center and the Gates Amita Club.
 For more information, visit www.soccerisakickinthegrass.com.

-Andrew Battisti, a native Rochesterian, has been on local radio for 25 years, as disc jockey, sports broadcaster, play-by-play announcer for St. John Fisher and RIT basketball, the Rochester Rhinos, the Rochester Zeniths of the Continental Basketball League; host of pre-and-post game shows on Rhinos' radio broadcasts on WYSL, as well as member of the broadcast team of "Kick This - The Soccer Show".
+Andrew Battisti, a native Rochesterian, has been on local radio for 35 years, as a disc jockey, sports broadcaster, play-by-play announcer for the Western New York Flash, RIT soccer and basketball, St. John Fisher basketball, the Rochester Razorsharks and the Rochester Zeniths (basketball).
+Andrew has also had a number of roles with the Rochester Rhinos, including play-by-play and color commentator for video broadcasts, play-by-play radio announcer and the host of Rhinos’ pre-and-post game shows on WYSL.
+Andrew is currently the Director of Social Media for the Rhinos.

-In 2013, Bob Luckey marks 30 years since debuting on Livingston County radio, beginning in Dansville and then in Avon, all part of a career that spanned from the early 1980's through the 2000's that also included on-air stints in Rochester, Seneca Falls, and Springville.
-As WYSL's western New York correspondent, Bob has covered stories as diverse as Native American gaming and taxation issues, border and homeland security, selected election campaigns, and economic and transportation issues of interest to the Rochester metro area.
-In addition to being an occasional guest on "Livingston Online", Bob has provided headline coverage of selected news items from the Lackawanna Six case in 2002 to the murder-suicide case involving Erie County Medical Center trauma surgeon Timothy Jorden in 2012.
-Bob is a 1978 graduate of Penfield High School, a 1982 graduate of St. John Fisher College, and does the voice-over announcing the "9 AM Open Mike" public affairs show on WSPQ Radio in Springville, NY.
+In 2019, Bob Luckey marked 30 years as the Buffalo-based western New York correspondent for the WYSL stations, all part of a career that spanned from the 1980's to the 2000's which included on-air stints Rochester, Seneca Falls, Dansville, Avon and Springville.
+Over the years, Bob has covered stories as diverse a border and homeland security, selected election campaigns and economic and transportation issues of interest to the Rochester metro area.
+Bob has also provided headline coverage of selected news stories from the Lackawanna Six case in 2002 to the death of western New York injury attorney Stephen Barnes in 2020.
+Bob is a 1978 graduate of Penfield High School, a 1982 graduate of St. John Fisher College, and is featured on the Heroes' Corner at US Postal Service headquarters in Washington, DC.